-- 33. By the end of 2011, Response's predecessor, Evtech Media, controlled by Lewis, Poelman, and Finnegan, acquired Evolution Group.
-Evtech Media (which became Response in January 2016) markets and sells real estate and stock investment related services and products at the live Preview Events and Workshops across the country. - 34.
-Response induced consumers to pay for Advanced Trainings, in part, by promising them access to discounted properties at "exclusive" Buying Summits.
-From at least 2012 to mid-2016, BuyPD was the entity used by the Individual Defendants to market and sell real estate properties to consumers who attended the Buying Summit events.
+36. Response induced consumers to pay for Advanced Trainings, in part, by promising them access to discounted properties at "exclusive" Buying Summits.
+From at least 2012 to mid-2016, BuyPD was the entity used by the Nudge Individual Defendants to market and sell real estate properties to consumers who attended the Buying Summit events.
 Through its subsidiaries, Insider's Cash and American Cash Funding, BuyPD provided loans to consumers to purchase these properties, and then sold those loans to other consumers at the Buying Summits.
-BuyPD also markets and sells purported entity setup and asset protection services to consumers at the Workshops and at Advanced Training events through a subsidiary, Veil Corporate LLC. - 35.
-From at least 2012 to 2014, Smith's telemarketing floor, PMI, provided telemarketing services for Evtech Media.
-Specifically, PMI purchased consumer leads from Evtech Media and attempted to sell through telemarketing calls purported personalized real estate coaching services to help consumers do real estate deals. - 36.
-In June 2014, Evtech Media acquired PMI, and Smith became a partner in the Nudge Enterprise. - 37.
-Since acquiring PMI, Evtech Media itself (and later Response) have conducted telemarketing calls to consumers to sell additional products and services, including purported personalized real estate coaching services and tax preparation services.
+BuyPD also markets and sells purported entity setup and asset protection services to consumers at the Workshops and at Advanced Training events through a subsidiary, Veil Corporate LLC.

+37. From at least 2012 to 2014, Smith's telemarketing floor, PMI, provided telemarketing services for Evtech Media.
+Specifically, PMI purchased consumer leads from Evtech Media and attempted to sell through telemarketing calls purported personalized real estate coaching services to help consumers do real estate deals.

+38. In June 2014, Evtech Media acquired PMI, and Smith became a partner in the Nudge Enterprise.

+39. Since acquiring PMI, Evtech Media itself (and later Response) have conducted telemarketing calls to consumers to sell additional products and services, including purported personalized real estate coaching services and tax preparation services.